A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 \subsection{A Credit-Based Argument}

 Next assume that we are given a minimum-cardinality canonical 2-edge-cover $H$ of a structured graph $G$.
-Observe that, for $|H|\leq 5$, $H$ is necessarily a cycle of length $|H|$ by the definition of canonical 2-edge-cover and a simple case analysis.
+Observe that, for $|H|\leq 5$, $H$ is necessarily a cycle of length $|H|$ by the definition of canonical 2-edge-cover.
 In particular $H$ is already a feasible (and optimal) solution.
-Therefore we next assume $|H|\geq 6$.
+Therefore, we next assume $|H|\geq 6$.
 Starting from $S=H$, we will gradually add edges to (and sometimes remove edges from) $S$, until $S$ becomes 2VC (see Section \ref{sec:2VCSS}).
 In order to keep the size of $S$ under control, we use a credit-based argument similarly to prior work \cite{CDGKN20,GGJ23,GJT22}.
 At high level, the idea is to assign a certain number of credits $\credit(S)$ to $S$.
 Let us define the cost of $S$ as $\cost(S)=|S|+\credit(S)$.
 We guarantee that for the initial value of $S$, namely $S=H$, $\cost(S)\leq \frac{4}{3}|H|$.
 Furthermore, during the process $\cost(S)$ does not increase.

 During the process we maintain the invariant that $S$ is canonical.
-Hence the following credit assignment scheme is valid for any intermediate $S$: \begin{enumerate}\itemsep0pt \item To every small component $C$ of $S$ we assign $\credit(C)=|E(C)|/3$ credits. \item Each large component $C$ receives $\credit(C)=1$ credits. \item Each block $B$ receives $\credit(B)=1$ credits. \item Each bridge $b$ receives $\credit(b)=1/4$ credits. \end{enumerate} We remark that each large connected component $C$ of $S$ which is 2VC, receives one credit in the role of a component, and one additional credit in the role of a block of that component.
+Hence, the following credit assignment scheme is valid for any intermediate $S$: \begin{enumerate}\itemsep0pt \item To every small component $C$ of $S$ we assign $\credit(C)=|E(C)|/3$ credits. \item Each large component $C$ receives $\credit(C)=1$ credits. \item Each block $B$ receives $\credit(B)=1$ credits. \item Each bridge $b$ receives $\credit(b)=1/4$ credits. \end{enumerate} An example of such assignment can be seen in Figure~\ref{fig:creditAssignment}.
+We remark that each large connected component $C$ of $S$ which is 2VC receives one credit in the role of a component, and one additional credit in the role of a block of that component.
 Let $\credit(S)\geq 0$ the total number of credits assigned to the subgraphs of $S$.
-It is not hard to show that the initial cost of $S$ is small enough. \begin{lemma} $\cost(H)\leq \frac{4}{3}|H|$. \end{lemma} \begin{proof} Let us initially assign $\frac{1}{4}$ credits to the bridges of $H$ and $\frac{1}{3}$ credits to the remaining edges.
-Hence we assign at most $\frac{|H|}{3}$ credits in total.
-We next redistribute these credits so as to satisfy the credit assignment scheme.
+It is not hard to show that the initial cost of $S$ is small enough.

+\begin{lemma} $\cost(H)\leq \frac{4}{3}|H|$. \end{lemma} \begin{proof} Let us initially assign $\frac{1}{4}$ credits to the bridges of $H$ and $\frac{1}{3}$ credits to the remaining edges.
+Hence, we assign at most $\frac{|H|}{3}$ credits in total.
+We next redistribute these credits to satisfy the credit assignment scheme.